zoonk/handbook/how-we-work/how-to-use-github.md

 ## How to make changes

 This guide will focus on making changes using the github.com website.
-However, you can also use the following options for more advanced use cases:
+However, you can also use the following options for more advanced use cases (not mandatory):

 - [GitHub Desktop](https://desktop.github.com/)
 - [GitHub CLI](https://cli.github.com/)